feathersjs/feathers/docs/api/schema/validators.md

 `schemaHooks.validateQuery` takes a [validation function](#validation-functions) and validates the `query` of a request.
 It can be used as an `around` or `before` hook.
 When using the `queryValidator` from the [usage](#usage) section, strings will automatically be converted to the right type using [Ajv's type coercion rules](https://ajv.js.org/coercion.html).

+#### Query validation replaces adapter sanitization

+Database adapters have a built-in query sanitizer that only allows the [common query syntax](../databases/querying.md) plus any extra `operators` / `filters` you configure on the service.
+That is the default path when you do **not** use `validateQuery`.

+When you use `validateQuery`, you opt into a different path by design:

+1. The query is validated against **your** schema.
+2. A successful validation marks the query as validated.
+3. The adapter **skips** its built-in `$` operator and filter allowlist for that request.

+Your query schema is then the full allowlist for client queries on that service.
+Anything the schema accepts can reach the database adapter.
+Anything it rejects is blocked before the adapter runs.

+This is intentional.
+Schema validation and the legacy sanitizer are alternative ways to define allowed queries, not layers that always run together.

+**Write query schemas as allowlists:**

+- Prefer [`querySyntax`](./typebox.md#querysyntax) (or the [JSON schema helpers](./schema.md#query-helpers)) so only the common operators are allowed on each property.
+- Set `additionalProperties: false` on query objects so unknown keys (including unexpected `$` operators) are rejected.
+Generated applications already do this.
+- Only add extra operators (for example `$ilike` or `$regex`) when your adapter supports them and your application needs them.
+- Avoid permissive schemas such as `additionalProperties: true` or an open object on external query validation unless you intentionally want clients to send those keys.

 ```ts
 import { Ajv, schemaHooks } from '@feathersjs/schema'
 import { Type, getValidator } from '@feathersjs/typebox'